Purebred sheep: Katahdin

-While any breed of sheep can be raised in any geographic location, it is wise to choose breeds which are best adapted to the environment in
+While any breed of sheep can be raised in any geographic location, it makes sense to choose breeds which are best adapted to the environment in

 which they are going to be raised.
 For example, fine wool breeds

 and hair sheep (of desert origin) are good choices for hot, dry climates where feed may be scarce.
-Where it's hot
+Where it is hot

-and humid, the Gulf Coast Native or hair sheep (of tropical
+and humid, the Gulf Coast Native, Florida Crackers, or hair sheep (of tropical

 origins) are good choices, because of their heat tolerance

 and parasite resistance.